NikitaGe/nodejs-openai-discordbot/README.md

 2.create an OPENAI APIKEY

-3.replace the placeholders of the beginning of your programm
+3.replace the placeholders at the beginning of your programm